HuyNguyenAu/up-bank-summary/README.md

 ## Why
 I wanted a simple and portable program that simply calculates how much I saved for each month of the year.

-## Why didn't you separate the SQL queries from the code?
+## Why didn't you seperate the SQL queries from the code?
 I wanted a single self contained script that I can easily move around.